Rolling Volume 11.1

 Iakovos Panagopoulos’ visually arresting Flickering Souls Set Alight is a thirty minute fiction film following the life of a Greek family during the toughest years of the financial crisis.
 With her husband on a life support machine, the film depicts Persephone’s financial and emotional struggles, drawing attention to a lack of support for people suffering from ALS.
 This practice-research enquiry asks how modernist techniques, such as Brechtian alienation, can comment on contemporary Greek social issues.
 Highlighting the cinema of Theo Angelopoulos, Andrei Tarkovsky and Abbas Kiarostami as references, Panagopoulos’ research statement details his production process through the lens of a total filmmaker approach and proposes a new wave of political cinema in Greece.

-We are accepting submissions for Volume 11.1 until August 2021.
+Screenworks is a rolling publication.
+Each volume runs from Sept to August.
+We are still accepting submissions for Volumes 11.1.
 To submit work please read our Submissions Guidelines and use our Online Submission Form.
 If you are interested in submitting your practice and want further advice, then please contact us on [email protected] with “Submissions” in the subject line.

 Author: Pavel Prokopic